training-mode/ruby/intro/4_data_structures/README.md

 end
 ```

 As you can see, iterating over arrays is piece of cake when using for-loops.
-As long as you going over each item sequentially, this kind approach makes the most sense.
+As long as you're going over each item sequentially, this kind approach makes the most sense.

 #Assignment#
 fibonacci.rb